Human rights in Islamic State-controlled territory: Treatment of civilians

-During the Iraqi conflict in 2014, ISIL released dozens of videos showing its ill treatment of civilians, many of whom had apparently been targeted on the basis of their religion or ethnicity.
-Navi Pillay, UN High Commissioner for Human Rights, warned of war crimes being committed in the Iraqi war zone, and disclosed a UN report of ISIL militants murdering Iraqi Army soldiers and 17 civilians in a single street in Mosul.
-The UN reported that in the 17 days from 5 to 22 June, ISIL killed more than 1,000 Iraqi civilians and injured more than 1,000.
-After ISIL released photographs of its fighters shooting scores of young men, the UN declared that cold-blooded "executions" by militants in northern Iraq almost certainly amounted to war crimes.
+During the Iraqi conflict in 2014, IS released dozens of videos showing its ill treatment of civilians, many of whom had apparently been targeted on the basis of their religion or ethnicity.
+Navi Pillay, UN High Commissioner for Human Rights, warned of war crimes being committed in the Iraqi war zone, and disclosed a UN report of IS militants murdering Iraqi Army soldiers and 17 civilians in a single street in Mosul.
+The UN reported that in the 17 days from 5 to 22 June, IS killed more than 1,000 Iraqi civilians and injured more than 1,000.
+After IS released photographs of its fighters shooting scores of young men, the UN declared that cold-blooded "executions" by militants in northern Iraq almost certainly amounted to war crimes.

-ISIL's advance in Iraq in mid-2014 was accompanied by continuing violence in Syria.
-On 29 May, ISIL raided a village in Syria and at least 15 civilians were killed, including, according to Human Rights Watch, at least six children.
+IS's advance in Iraq in mid-2014 was accompanied by continuing violence in Syria.
+On 29 May, IS raided a village in Syria and at least 15 civilians were killed, including, according to Human Rights Watch, at least six children.
 A hospital in the area confirmed that it had received 15 bodies on the same day.
 The Syrian Observatory for Human Rights reported that on 1 June, a 102-year-old man was killed along with his whole family in a village in Hama province.
-According to Reuters, 1,878 people were killed in Syria by ISIL during the last six months of 2014, most of them civilians.
+According to Reuters, 1,878 people were killed in Syria by IS during the last six months of 2014, most of them civilians.

-During its occupation of Mosul, ISIL implemented a sharia school curriculum which banned the teaching of art, music, national history, literature and Christianity.
+During its occupation of Mosul, IS implemented a sharia school curriculum which banned the teaching of art, music, national history, literature and Christianity.
 Although Charles Darwin's theory of evolution has never been taught in Iraqi schools, that subject was also banned from the school curriculum.
 Patriotic songs were declared blasphemous, and orders were given to remove certain pictures from school textbooks.
 Iraqi parents largely boycotted schools in which the new curriculum was introduced.

-After capturing cities in Iraq, ISIL issued guidelines on how to wear clothes and veils.
-ISIL warned women in the city of Mosul to wear full-face veils or face severe punishment.
-A cleric told Reuters in Mosul that ISIL gunmen had ordered him to read out the warning in his mosque when worshippers gathered.
-ISIL ordered the faces of both male and female mannequins to be covered, in an order which also banned the use of naked mannequins.
+After capturing cities in Iraq, IS issued guidelines on how to wear clothes and veils.
+IS warned women in the city of Mosul to wear full-face veils or face severe punishment.
+A cleric told Reuters in Mosul that IS gunmen had ordered him to read out the warning in his mosque when worshippers gathered.
+IS ordered the faces of both male and female mannequins to be covered, in an order which also banned the use of naked mannequins.
 In Raqqa the group used its two battalions of female fighters in the city to enforce compliance by women with its strict laws on individual conduct.